pretentiousUsername/dumbScripts/federalScienceBudget/README.md

 the USDA and EPA weren't included here, so they've been left out, as I was too lazy to actually check them.

+It's worth noting that my analysis is far from complete here.
+I only used one source, which is *really* only relevant to physicists (like me!) or physics-adjacent people, moreover, I didn't go into granular detail about what each agency specifically does with their budget.
+If I were more exacting, I would talk about showing what most of the laboratories get, how much money is spent on grants versus internal research, and more, but I really just don't feel like doing all that—if any accountants like what I'm doing here, then by all means, continue doing what I did here.

-Budgeting is important, and it shows where the US's priorities lie—judging by the breakdown, it's pretty obvious what the federal government likes to fund.
+Budgeting is important, and it shows where the US's priorities lie.

-In the future I plan on making a webscraping script to automatically get the budget results for any given year on the AIP's record.
+In the future I plan on making a webscraping script to automatically get the budget results for any given year on the AIP's FIY record.

 ## Budget breakdown